bill255203/vertexAI-embeddings/README.md

 # User Interaction Analysis with Articles

+## Objective

+The objective of this code product is to provide a solution for newspaper companies that have access to user preferences information.
+By selling this code product to companies like Nike, who have a limited budget for advertising, the code can help them effectively target a specific audience.
+The code will return a list of the top `n` users who are interested in a specific subject, allowing the company to display advertisements more efficiently.
+Additionally, the newspaper company can benefit from monetizing the information they hold.

 ## Overview

 This project analyzes user interactions with various articles, categorizing them into four main areas: Sports (運動), Arts (藝文), Finance (財經), and Politics (政治).
 The goal is to determine each user's preference for these categories based on their interactions with the articles.